 So why is the opioid epidemic such a silent battle?
-One reason is that it gradually sneaks up on us.
+One reason is that it gradually sneaks upon us.
 Many people who abuse opioids first start by using the drugs legally.
 They receive a legitimate prescription for surgery or chronic pain.
-However, because of the overprescribing of opioids and addictive potential of the drugs, these individuals soon have difficulty overcoming their use.
+However, because of the overprescribing of opioids and the addictive potential of the drugs, these individuals soon have difficulty overcoming their use.
 They become increasingly dependent on the drugs, turning to street dealers for prescription drugs and eventually trying heroin for its potent high.

 How to Fight A Silent Battle